Basketball: Passing

+Chris Paul with the Los Angeles Clippers, left, passes to a teammate.

 A pass is a method of moving the ball between players.
 Most passes are accompanied by a step forward to increase power and are followed through with the hands to ensure accuracy.

 A staple pass is the chest pass.
 The ball is passed directly from the passer's chest to the receiver's chest.
 A proper chest pass involves an outward snap of the thumbs to add velocity and leaves the defence little time to react.

 Another type of pass is the bounce pass.
 Here, the passer bounces the ball crisply about two-thirds of the way from his own chest to the receiver.
 The ball strikes the court and bounces up toward the receiver.
 The bounce pass takes longer to complete than the chest pass, but it is also harder for the opposing team to intercept (kicking the ball deliberately is a violation).
 Thus, players often use the bounce pass in crowded moments, or to pass around a defender.

 The overhead pass is used to pass the ball over a defender.
 The ball is released while over the passer's head.

 The outlet pass occurs after a team gets a defensive rebound.
 The next pass after the rebound is the outlet pass.

 The crucial aspect of any good pass is it being difficult to intercept.
 Good passers can pass the ball with great accuracy and they know exactly where each of their other teammates prefers to receive the ball.
 A special way of doing this is passing the ball without looking at the receiving teammate.
 This is called a no-look pass.

 Another advanced style of passing is the behind-the-back pass, which, as the description implies, involves throwing the ball behind the passer's back to a teammate.
 Although some players can perform such a pass effectively, many coaches discourage no-look or behind-the-back passes, believing them to be difficult to control and more likely to result in turnovers or violations.